By Amy Hunt

 Keen to purchase a new fitness watch to help you with your lifestyle and exercise goals?
 You’d be forgiven for being confused about which brand is best for you and your needs.

-To help you decide which fitness watch is best for you – a Fitbit or an Apple Watch– we’ve rounded up the features of each and how they perform.
+To help you decide whether you want to go for one for the best Fitbits or the latest Apple Watch on the market, we’ve rounded up the features of each and how they perform.
 Then we've compared them in order to assess which one might suit your lifestyle and exercise goals.

 Here's everything you need to know...

 Firstly, it’s important to state that there are a range of different Fitbit devices, all varying in functionality (and price).
 But for the sake of comparison, we will compare one of their most modern watches, the Versa 2, with an Apple Watch.

 - Calories burned

 - Heart rate zones and active zone minutes